 After the boffo year she’s had, performer Terry Burrell wasn’t necessarily looking for another gig this season, yet another one landed in her lap rather unexpectedly.
-The Broadway veteran, now an Atlantan, headlines Backstage & Other Stories: Confessions of a Broadway Star at Roswell Cultural Arts Center on Saturday at 8 p.m.
+The Broadway performer, now an Atlantan, headlines Backstage & Other Stories: Confessions of a Broadway Star at Roswell Cultural Arts Center on Saturday at 8 p.m.

 A few months ago, Burrell was asked to be on a panel at the Alliance Theatre and afterward struck up a conversation with David Crowe, rentals coordinator of the Roswell Cultural Arts Center, who mentioned he was looking to use more local talent at his venue.
 When Crowe asked if she would be interested in a production, Burrell leapt at the opportunity.
 Once she got around to planning it, she knew what she wanted to do.